salilkulkarni/P2P-Network-for-Raspberry-Pi/README.md

-# scalableProject3Group8
-Scalable Project Group8 TCD

 ## Installation Guide:

 Checkout the code from the Repo: git clone https://github.com/shashankcollab/scalableProject3Group8.git

-### If you do not have access to the repo please email to shrivass@tcd.ie
+### If you do not have access to the repo please email to sakulkar@tcd.ie

 #### This project is to showcase peer to peer networking of given IoT devices.
 Automation steps include :
 - Create virtual environment